Staying in Thailand’s vibrant capital

 The best luxury hotels in Bangkok

-Bangkok is filled to the brim with luxurious hotel offerings, each offering gorgeous facilities, beautiful rooms and service as only the Thais know best.
+Bangkok is filled to the brim with luxurious hotels, each with gorgeous facilities, beautiful rooms and service as only the Thais know how.

-Here are our three favourites for a truly indulgent stay.
+Here are our favourites for a truly indulgent stay.

 Our favourite luxury hotels in Bangkok:

-- Luxury: Mandarin Oriental Bangkok – One of Bangkok’s most luxurious hotels with a riverside pool and 10 restaurants (2 of which have Michelin stars).
+- Luxury: Mandarin Oriental Bangkok – One of Bangkok’s most luxurious hotels with a riverside pool and 11 restaurants (one of which has two Michelin stars).

 - Luxury: Sindhorn Kempinski Hotel Bangkok – A serene city resort in Siam with rooms bigger than many Bangkok apartments, a 25-metre pool, spa and several restaurants surrounded by greenery.